stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Rage Point Cost:** 1 Point
-You add your martial feat die to a single damage roll.
+Your weapon damage increases +1dM.
 This power is declared before the roll to hit is made and can only be used once per rage.

 ## Primal Instinct